ameistad/django-template/README.md

 A simple [Django](http://www.djangoproject.com/ "Django project") template for deploying to [Dokku](http://progrium.viewdocs.io/dokku/ "Dokku documentation").

-This is mostly for personal use and it's not very well documented.
+This template is mostly for personal learning and proably does not use best practices.

 - [Cookiecutter](https://github.com/audreyr/cookiecutter "Cookiecutter project") for installing